My Bride Is a Mermaid: The Seto Group is a yakuza family, but the most evil thing we see them do is heckle Nagasumi under their boss's orders.

 75% aversion on The Office (US): We see people doing their jobs (particularly the sales and warehouse staff) in almost every episode.
 It's not a complete aversion because Michael's antics often eat up a large part of his day, and they often drag at least a couple of the other characters along.
 Jim and Pam's pranks seem to take up a significant amount of time also.

 Karen and Davis from Corner Gas are cops who rarely do police work unless either Oscar or the Mayor tell them to, and they're usually reluctant to.
-In one episode, Karen ends up getting a week off from work.
-When she goes back, they both immediately take a nap in the police cruiser.

 Henry, Eureka's auto mechanic (and resident Omnidisciplinary Scientist), never seems to work on an actual car, after the first episode.
 Carter lampshades this at one point; Henry says he does, occasionally, "when it gets slow".